 Woodleaf: I am sure something will come to me, but I am not quite sure how to get Mengele into a house in Nueva Germania.

-Macy: Mengele was seen in a sandwich shop in 2002 in New Jersey, by a man who briefly locked eyes with him.
+Macy: Mengele was seen in a sandwich shop in 2002, by a man who briefly locked eyes with him.
 The look Mengele gave him was so terrible, that the man had a nervous breakdown.